 Here are some steps you can take to keep your home safe:

 - Each house with at least one natural gas appliance, attached garage or fireplace requires a carbon monoxide alarm.
 You should have a detector on every level of your residence, including the basement and garage.
 You also should have one installed inside or outside of every bedroom.
 Don’t use a carbon monoxide alarm in your house?

 Call McElroy Service Experts at 308-210-4398 to buy one.
 Ask our specialists about our affordable Wi-Fi carbon monoxide detectors.

 - If you presently have a carbon monoxide alarm, consistently check or replace the batteries.
 You should check batteries every three months, and buy a new detector every three to five years.

 - If your carbon monoxide sensor sounds, exit your home right away and call 911.

 Protect Your Family with Assistance from McElroy Service Experts

-Carbon monoxide doesn’t have to be scary, and with the right precautions your loved ones can be guarded from the toxic gas.
-Make the proper changes and call McElroy Service Experts at 308-210-4398 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the proper steps your loved ones can be protected from the dangerous gas.
+Take the necessary steps and call McElroy Service Experts at 308-210-4398 to learn more.